Monsters

 It was me.

-I told my roommate, my day walker nephew who was pacing back and forth on the balcony learning his lines I was going out.
+I told my roommate, my day walker nephew, who was pacing back and forth on the balcony, learning his lines, that I was going out.

 Toluca Lake.

-I pulled up outside of a row of shacks.
+I pulled up outside a row of shacks.

-Leftover vintage bungalows where old man Warner use to warehouse his talent.
+Leftover vintage bungalows where old man Warner used to warehouse his talent.

 I took my tools and casually made my way to the scene of the crime.

-There it was, a big ugly lump laying across a table, bits and pieces strewn about with no intelligent regard.
+There it was, a big ugly lump lying across a table, bits and pieces strewn about with no intelligent regard.

 I turned the lump over, noted what I had to do.